KhalidAdan/editor/README.md

 ## Building

 To build the editor, run `npm run build`.
-The starting point for the build is `src\editor\index.tsx`, and can be configured by modifying the `vite.config.ts` file.
+The entry point for the build is `src\editor\index.tsx`, and can be configured by modifying the `vite.config.ts` file.

 ## Publishing